 7. The Social Contract, the State and Adivasi Protests Against Large Scale Mining in India

 8. Claiming Agency By Telling a Counter-Story in Court: Adivasis v.
 'Encounter' Killings in India

 9. Including the Excluded: Interests and Values in the Brazilian Public Health Care System

 10. Negotiating Foreign Policy from Below: Voice, Participation and Protest

-Fiona Anciano is an Associate Professor in the Department of Political Studies at the University of the Western Cape, South Africa.
-Her research areas include civil society, democracy and urban politics.
+Fiona Anciano is Associate Professor in the Department of Political Studies at the University of the Western Cape, South Africa.
+Her research areas include civil society, democracy, and urban politics.